-Voluntary disclosure of VAT in the UAE
+Voluntary Disclosure of VAT In The UAE

 The Federal Tax Authority (FTA) encourages individuals and businesses to apply VAT accurately to goods and services.
 If a company fails to comply with UAE tax laws, it is liable to pay heavy fines for non-compliance.
-However, the regulatory authority provides an opportunity to correct mistakes by submitting a voluntary VAT disclosure in the UAE.
+However, the regulatory authority provides an opportunity to correct mistakes by submitting a UAE vat voluntary disclosure in the UAE.

 A VAT voluntary disclosure is an official form provided by the Federal Tax Authority (FTA).
-It allows registered businesses to notify the authorities of errors, inaccuracies, and changes when filing a VAT return or claiming a VAT refund in Dubai.
+It allows registered businesses to notify the authorities of errors, inaccuracies, and changes when filing a VAT return or claiming a VAT Refund in Dubai.
 The taxable person must complete the “VAT211” together with all supporting documents within 20 working days of discovering the error.
 Here we will look at the FTA’s voluntary disclosure guide on filing and submission.

 According to the Federal Law No. 7 of 2017 on Tax Procedures, as well as the Cabinet Decision No. 36 of 2017 on the Enforcement Regulations regarding the Federal Law No. 7 on Tax Procedures, every registered entity is required to submit a voluntary disclosure to the FTA if the entity realizes that it has not paid the correct amount of tax.